Rebell-Leader/PrivaNote/README.md

 ### Option 2: Local Installation (Maximum Privacy)

 #### Prerequisites
-- Python 3.11 or higher
+- Python 3.11 or 3.12 (Python 3.13 is not supported due to the removal of the `audioop` module)
 - Git

 #### Installation Steps